 Approximately 20 Newtown students will be backstage apprentices to learn from the team of Broadway professionals, and the orchestra will include Newtown-area parents and students.

+The regional premiere of The 101 Dalmatians Musical, featuring a story by Dodie Smith, a book by BT McNicholl and a score by Dennis DeYoung, will be offered Aug.
+6 at 7 PM, Aug.
+7 at 7 PM, Aug.
+8 at 11 AM and Aug.
+10 at noon.
 The musical will be adapted specifically for Newtown by Unger and Dennis DeYoung.
-The production will star Kristine Zbornik (A Catered Affair, Mamma Mia! in Las Vegas) as Cruella and over 100 Newtown children (ages 4-13) as the Dalmatians.
+The production will star Kristine Zbornik ( A Catered Affair, Mamma Mia! in Las Vegas) as Cruella and over 100 Newtown children (ages 4-13) as the Dalmatians.
 This production will be designed by Newtown High School students, under the supervision of Midsummer's team of professional designers.

 Additional 12.14 Foundation events include Monday Night Movie Musicals (July 14, 21 and 28 at 7 PM), Dance Concert with local dancers and choreographers (July 30 at 7 PM) and Connecticut's Got Talent!, a talent contest open to all that will be judged by Krysta Rodriguez (Aug.
 5 at 7 PM).

 The 12.14 Foundation is a non-for-profit organization formed following the tragedy at Sandy Hook Elementary School to "encourage personal development through high-level performing arts programs.
 The Foundation provides experiences that produce a long-lasting, positive affect on the way children see themselves and the world around them."